gchq/Palisade-examples/README.md

 ### [Example Library](./example-library/README.md)
 The Example Library is a collection of Java classes that are required for running the example.
-For example, the ExampleUser class, as well as a number of fine-grained and coarse-grained policies rules that will be applied to the returned records.
+For example, the ExampleUser class, as well as a number of fine-grained and coarse-grained policy rules that will be applied to the returned records.
 The ExampleUser datatype is a specialisation of the [Palisade-common](https://github.com/gchq/Palisade-common/README.md) User class and contains specific extra fields.
 The policies applied when running the example are a collection of static coarse-grained (resource-level) and fine-grained (record-level) policy rules that can be found in the [Example Library](example-library/README.md), and are used for pre-populating the Palisade services with data.
 This collection of example-specific rules, types and configurations is based around the possible policies a company might set out for users accessing sensitive employee data, depending upon their role in the company.